mwierszycki/gfortran_for_abaqus/README.md

 del abaHomeInc
 ```

-The easiest way to set up it is to put the file provided abaqus_v6.env file to your home directory or directory where you run Abaqus with subroutines.
-If you has abaqus_v6.env already at that please copy the statements which defines and deletes variables to your abaqus_v6.env file.
+The easiest way to set it up is to put the file provided abaqus_v6.env file to your home directory or directory where you run Abaqus with subroutines.
+If you have abaqus_v6.env already at that please copy the statements which define and delete variables to your abaqus_v6.env file.

 To check if it works correctly run the command:
 ```